Honest Masterworks Review 2025: How NOT to Invest in Art

 It’s obviously much preferable to have the SEC offerings, but if from the beginning, I don’t think blockchain would really have been considered at all since there are no investor protections.
 Their press release announced that the blockchain project had already been “launched,” not coming soon, or being considered.

 Remember that Scott Lynn has been in the marketing business for decades.
-I’m sticking with my theory that it was used to generate marketing buzz because that was when I first heard about this business.
-It worked on me, and it likely worked on thousands of other people.
+I’m sticking with my theory that it was used to generate marketing buzz.
+It worked on me to grab my attention, and it likely worked on thousands of other people.

 Faux Demand